Skip to main content

 [ ^ Top ]

-Submit your request for technical assistance via this online form.
-If you experience difficulties accessing and completing this form, please email distressedcities@hud.gov.
+Submit your request for technical assistance via this online template.
+If you experience difficulties accessing and using the template, please email distressedcities@hud.gov.

 The DCTA program operates on a demand-response system, meaning there is no deadline for requesting technical assistance through this program.
 However, requesting assistance early is highly encouraged to better ensure HUD will be able to approve your request.
 This program has limited capacity and may not be able to approve all requests.
 Requests for financial management technical assistance will be prioritized.